 The brewery launched its first beer in February 1989.
 St-Ambroise Pale Ale was an immediate success.
 Its distinctive hoppy-ness and clear reddish hue set it apart and gained it an instant following.
 Shortly after, McAuslan Brewing became the first micro-brewery to offer its product in bottles.

 Since that time, McAuslan Brewing has steadily expanded both its brewing capacity and its place in the market.
 The brewery has introduced four beers: St-Ambroise Oatmeal Stout in December of 1991; the Griffon brands, Griffon Extra Pale Ale and Griffon Brown Ale in April of 92; and Frontenac – first test-marketed in the Quebec-City area in November 1995 and then launched province-wide in April 1996.

 In June 1997, the brewery launched a family of seasonal beers.
-The four beers are brewed exclusively in season and include: Apricot Wheat Ale, brewed in the spring; Raspberry Ale, available during the summer months; Spiced Pumpkin Ale for the fall; and Strong Ale, for the winter.
+The four beers are brewed exclusively in season and include: Apricot Wheat Ale, brewed in the spring (now available year round); Raspberry Ale, available during the summer months; Spiced Pumpkin Ale for the fall; and Strong Ale, for the winter.

 In 1998, McAuslan, in conjunction with Verger du Minot, began distributing cider on draft.
 Mystique Cider in bottles was launched the same year.

 McAuslan Brewing is essentially the result of founder Peter McAuslan’s belief that he could brew a better beer and that Quebec consumers would provide a loyal following for it.
 Although he had been brewing his own beer for more than 25 years, it was only during the early ’80s that he began seriously considering going into commercial brewing.
 In August 1987, he left his position as a senior administrator at Dawson College and dedicated himself to turning his vision into reality.